The Visitors Book

 The Visitors Book (2015) is a collection of four ghost stories by Sophie Hannah, a British author and poet.
-Published by Sort of Books, the original edition's dimensions are comparatively small, and the pages have wide margins; it is stylised to appear like an actual visitors book - in keeping with the first, nominal story in the collection - with the inside cover and first page providing columns for names, addresses, comments, etc.
+Published by Sort of Books, the original edition's dimensions are comparatively small, and the pages have wide margins; it is stylized to appear like an actual visitors book - in keeping with the first, nominal story in the collection - with the inside cover and first page providing columns for names, addresses, comments, etc.

 In promoting the book, Hannah described how the inspiration for the nominal story came from an incident where, visiting a friend at her home, she was asked to sign a visitors book, a request she found strange given the everyday surroundings.

 Stories

 The Visitors Book

 A young woman's boyfriend calls her a snob when she questions the validity of him owning a visitors book, as he lives in an average terraced house.
 Flicking through the book, the comments left don't seem to match the surroundings.